JoshuaMHardy/ovo/README.md

 OVO is an open-source project and we welcome contributions from the community.

-Please refer to the Developer Guide **TODO link** for information on how to contribute to OVO.
+Please refer to the [Developer Guide](https://ovo.dichlab.org/docs/developer_guide/) for information on how to contribute to OVO.